The Solid Tin Coyote: Plot

 LOWER HAND for Wile E. to climb on, then LIFT HAND for him to get a bird's eye-view of the landscape.
 HUNT: Robot gets "on his mark" and "set", hears the Road Runner coming, and starts chasing him as he passes by (a rendition of "Charge" is played every time the robot begins the chase).
 The Road Runner is uncharacteristically shocked at the sight of his opponent on the robot, and Wile E. is soon in striking distance to issue STRIKE.
 The robot turns his hand around (unfortunately for Wile E., it is the one he is standing on) and attempts to crush the Road Runner, but misses each time and ends up flattening the Coyote like a pancake.

 Standing between the robot's ears, Wile E. hears the Road Runner coming and orders the robot to ATTACK, but the electric bolts from its ears roast him to a crisp.

 Wile E. adds fangs to the robot's mouth, gives the order to HUNT, and the chase is on again.
 This time, the robot miraculously succeeds in catching the Road Runner.
 However, Wile E. fails to recognize the sensitive personality of his creation.
 He enters the command to EAT, but when this fails to prompt the robot, he fine-tunes one of the knobs to add the word STUPID.
 The robot promptly opens its mouth and throws Wile E. inside, giving Road Runner a chance to escape.
 Crawling out of one of the robot's ears, and obviously irked, Wile E. flatly commands ONE MORE TRY, YOU IDIOT!
 Again, the robot starts after Road Runner, who is now standing on the other side of a collapsed road.
-Horrified, Wile E. tries vainly to stop the robot (TURN, STOP, HALT, BACK, WHOA, REVERSE, HEEL), but all commands go unanswered and both he and the robot fall into the chasm, destroying the robot upon impact with the ground and leaving Wile E. in the same heap of junk that he started with.
+Horrified, Wile E. tries vainly to stop the robot (TURN, STOP, HALT, BACK, WHOA, REVERSE, HEEL), but all commands go unanswered and both he and the robot fall into the chasm, destroying the robot upon impact with the ground.